kevin-cai1/instamatch/backend/README.md

 ## Running the API
 1. Make sure you have the virtual environment activated before you do anything
 2. Run `python3 run.py` to run the API.

+## Using the DB
+The DB will automatically instantiate itself.
+You can run `python3 db.py` to load the db with sample data